• Blog

 Predicting ovulation with the LH surge

-The LH surge we talked about earlier is the key to predicting ovulation.
-Ovulation tests can be more than 99% accurate in detecting an LH surge.
-Since ovulation typically occurs 24 to 36 hours after an LH surge, using ovulation tests makes it much easier to know when to have sex to maximize your chances of getting pregnant.
+The LH surge is key to predicting ovulation, and Clearblue® digital ovulation tests are over 99% accurate in detecting an LH surge.
+Since ovulation typically occurs 24 to 36 hours after an LH surge, using ovulation tests makes it easier to identify your fertile window.1

 How do ovulation tests work?

-Three Clearblue® tests (Fertility Monitor with Touch Screen, Connected Ovulation Test System and Advanced Digital Ovulation Test) monitor both your estrogen and LH levels, identifying more days when you are fertile, compared with most other ovulation tests.
+Two Clearblue® tests (Fertility Monitor with Touch Screen and Advanced Digital Ovulation Test) monitor both your estrogen and LH levels, identifying more days when you are fertile, compared with most other ovulation tests.
 Remember that your estrogen level rises first, followed by a surge in LH level.
-The Clearblue® Digital Ovulation Test detects your LH surge, identifying your two days of peak fertility.
+The Clearblue® Digital Ovulation Test detects your LH surge, identifying your two most fertile days.

-Not sure which test to choose?
+Not sure which Clearblue® ovulation test to choose?
 Check out our comparison chart here.

 Predicting ovulation: A not-so-old history2